rendall/icebreakers/QUESTIONS.md

   * What internet quiz have you taken recently?
   * What is one place you never ever want to go?
   * What is the best thing this company does?
-  * What is the craziest request you’ve ever gotten in your career?
+  * What is the craziest request you've ever gotten in your career?
 (You can keep it anonymous to get the juiciest answers.)
   * What is the most embarrassing thing you accidentally messaged to someone?
-  * What is the strangest thing you’ve ever forgotten?
+  * What is the strangest thing you've ever forgotten?
-  * What is your cellphone wallpaper?
   * What is your favorite workplace snack?
   * What is your first memory speaking in front of a group?
-  * What is your most used emoji?
   * What make-believe world would you want to live in?
   * What makes you feel excited to be alive right now?
   * What problem have you been trying to solve lately?